Neptune-Crypto/neptune-core/README.md

 This policy will be restricted as more developers get onboard or at the latest after main net launch.

+## Test Strategy
+This repository contains unit tests, but multi-threaded programs are notoriously hard to test.
+And the unit tests usually only cover narrow parts of the code within a single thread.
+When you are making changes to the code, you can run through the following checks
+1. `cargo b` to verify that it builds without warnings
+2. `cargo t` to verify that all unit tests work
+3. `run-multiple-instances.sh` to spin up three nodes that are connected through `localhost`.
+Instance `I0` and `I2` should be mining and all three clients should be converging on the same blocks.
+You can read the hashes of the blocks in the log output and verify that they all store the same blocks.
+4. Run `make restart` followed by `run-multiple-instances.sh` to verify that the nodes can start from the genesis block, create a database and store subsequent blocks in this database.
+This test is important to verify that the client software doesn't need an existing database to function.

 ## Notes
 The `Makefile` recipes set the flag `RUSTFLAGS=-Dwarnings` and this sometimes makes the recompilation **much** slower than without this flag, as `cargo` for some reason rebuilds the entire crate when this flag is set and a minor change is made in a test.
 So it is much faster to run the tests using cargo and then use the `make test` command before e.g. committing to ensure that the test build does not produce any warnings.